-This website is not affiliated with, authorized by or in any other way officially connected with Jackie Evancho.
+This website is not affiliated with, associated with, authorized by or in any other way officially connected with Jackie Evancho.

-How one girl came out as transgender to her family — and the entire world.
+One girl came out as transgender to her family, and the entire world.

 You don't have to sacrifice who you are in order to be loved and accepted.